 e.
 All reports, calculations, correspondence, telephone slips and evidence of communication between the witness and Plaintiff, their attorneys, agents or investigators and/or any other expert upon whose observations, opinions or conclusions this witness may rely, in whole or in part, to form the basis of the witness' opinions.
+N/A

 f.
 All pictures, videotapes, brochures and other documents upon which the witness may rely, in whole or in part, to substantiate the opinion the witness will express at trial.
+N/A

 Response:

+Enclosed and N/A.